JackieCortes/ElectionAnalysis_Challenge/README.md

     2) Different data: The counties and candidates can vary to use the same code from other states.
     3) New variable: If new variables were added to categorize the votes, adding a new cycle would be the solution to refactor the script and print the information.

+So it is great for me to recommend the use of this code for future scenarios.

 _Appendix: To revew the code, please refer to [PyPoll_Challenge.py](https://github.com/JackieCortes/ElectionAnalysis_Challenge/blob/main/PyPoll_Challenge.py)_

 ### Resources